talkable/talkable-docs/source/advanced_features.rst

    * - :ref:`Using URL Parameters <advanced_features/url_parameters>`
      - Override some of the parameters right through URL query string

+   * - :ref:`UTM Tags <advanced_features/utm_tags>`
+    - Brings more power and flexibility into segmenting your reporting by UTM tags

    * - :ref:`White Labeling <advanced_features/white_labeling>`
      - Change all visible URLs to your domain instead of talkable.com